tdavis24/RoutineHelperApp/GitHubCommands.md

 ```git
 git sparse-checkout set <folder/path>
 ```
 This command is used to set what folders you would like to actually clone(download to your local folder).
-The folder path should be RoutineHelperApp/src/...
+The folder path should be `RoutineHelperApp/src/...`

 ```git
 git checkout <branch_name>
 ```
 This is used to actually checkout the folder(s) you will be editing.
-If we are using branches, make sure you use the branch dedicated to yourself when checking out the folder(s).
-If we are not using branches, the branch name will always be main.
+If we are using branches, make sure you use the branch dedicated to yourself when checking out the folder(s) (i.e. `EthansBranch`, `MichaelsBranch`, or `TannersBranch`).
+If we are not using branches, the branch name will always be `main`.

 ## 2. `Pulling folder(s) after enabling sparse-checkout`